The knot releases.

 Select a condition to see how we treat it.

 Don't see your condition?
-Reach out, we'll confirm if we can help.
+Reach out and we'll confirm if we can help.

 Patients always ask.
 Here's the truth.

-The needle itself is extremely thin, far thinner than anything you've seen at a doctor's office.
-You may not feel it enter the skin at all.
-When the needle reaches the trigger point, the muscle responds with a brief twitch.
-Some patients feel a deep ache that lasts a second or two.
+The needle is extremely thin, far thinner than anything you've seen at a doctor's office; you may not feel it enter the skin at all.
+When it reaches the trigger point, the muscle responds with a brief twitch.
+Some patients feel a deep ache for a second or two.
 Most describe it as satisfying, the kind of pressure that tells you something just released.

-After treatment, you may feel mild soreness in the area, similar to what you'd feel after a deep tissue massage.
+Afterward you may feel mild soreness in the area, similar to a deep tissue massage.
 It fades within 24 to 48 hours.
 Many patients notice immediate improvement in range of motion before they leave the office.

 21 years of finding what everyone else missed.

 Eugene Baek's clinical foundations in dry needling are built on the methodologies of Travell and Simons, Dommerholt, Fernández-de-las-Peñas, McGill, Gunn, and Baldry, the researchers who defined trigger point science.
-His training spans rehabilitation centers, orthopedic practices, and elite athletic settings.
-He has spent over two decades identifying pain patterns that other providers don't look for, and resolving them.
+His training spans rehabilitation centers, orthopedic practices, and elite athletic settings, across two decades of identifying pain patterns other providers don't look for.

 This is not a side service added to a menu.